nsacyber/Windows-Secure-Host-Baseline/Credential Guard/README.md

 1. Double click the **Turn On Virtualization Based Security** policy
 1. Select the **Enabled** radio button
 1. From the **Select Platform Security Level** drop down, select the option that will result in the most systems having Credential Guard enabled as discussed above.
+1. From the **Credential Guard Configuration** drop down, select either option. **Enabled without UEFI lock** may be the safest option until Credential Guard is more widely used in a large scale operational environment to ensure any other issues are identified and resolved before locking it.
 1. Click **OK**

-Windows 10 Version 1507 did not have the **Credential Guard Configuration** drop down menu.
-Its default behavior was equivalent to **Enabled with UEFI lock**.
+Windows 10 Version 1507 did not have the **Credential Guard Configuration** drop down menu but its default behavior was equivalent to **Enabled with UEFI lock**.
 The Windows 10 STIG does not specify a specific value.
+If the configuration is locked, then the only way to unlock the configuration (e.g. disable Credential Guard) is by having an administrator use SecConfig.efi, reboot the computer, and press a key during system boot to accept the security prompt to change the configuration.
+In other words, an administrator must be physically present to disable Credential Guard when the UEFI lock option is used.

 ## Detecting if an IOMMU is enabled